-Note: I posted this over at Magical Musings last week and wanted to share it here on my blog as well.
+Note: This post appeared at Magical Musings a few weeks ago, and I wanted to share it here too.